School of Criminal Justice

 Adjuncts (estimated): 7

-The baccalaureate program is a multi-disciplinary, liberal arts curriculum intended to develop students' capacities to think critically, communicate effectively, and engage in reasoned problem-solving.
-The major includes not only courses in criminal justice but also a concentration in a disciplinary field related to criminal justice, and majors are urged to take additional courses in history, English, and mathematics.
-Criminal justice majors acquire knowledge of: the nature, incidence, explanations, and individual and social consequences of crime and criminal behavior; the criminal justice process, including the social, psychological, organizational, and political influences on the discretionary decisions of criminal justice actors, and the effectiveness, equity, and responsiveness of criminal justice policy; the law and its application to criminal justice; and social science methodology.
-The School's graduates go on to graduate or professional education, or directly into positions with criminal justice or related agencies.
+The baccalaureate program is a multidisciplinary liberal arts curriculum intended to develop students’ capacities to think critically, communicate effectively, and engage in reasoned problem-solving.
+Majors are urged to take additional courses in the social sciences, humanities, and mathematics.
+Criminal justice majors acquire knowledge of (1) the nature, incidence, explanations, and individual and social consequences of crime and criminal behavior, (2) criminal justice process, including the social, psychological, organizational, and political influences on the discretionary decisions of criminal justice actors, and the effectiveness, equity, and responsiveness of criminal justice policy, (3) the law and its application to criminal justice, and (4) social science methodology.
+The School’s graduates go on to graduate or law school or directly into positions with criminal justice-related agencies.

-Criminal justice is a restricted major with limited enrollment.
-Applications for admission to the criminal justice major are reviewed by the School's Undergraduate Admissions and Awards Committee.
-Applicants must have completed at least 42 graduation credits prior to application and 56 credits at the time of admission, and they must have earned a B or higher in R Crj 200 (or A Soc 381), R Crj 201 or R Crj 202.
+Applicants must have completed at least 42 graduation credits prior to application and 56 credits at the time of admission, and they must have earned a B or higher in R CRJ 201, 202, or 203 (or A SOC 203).

 - Overall grade point average.